libcsp/libcsp/doc/basic.md

 ## Buffer

-All buffers are allocated once during initialization of CSP, after this the buffer system is entirely self-contained.
+All buffers are allocated at compile-time, after this the buffer system is entirely self-contained.
 All allocated elements are of the same size, so the buffer size must be chosen to be able to handle the maximum possible packet length.
 The buffer pool uses a queue to